CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-register-system-generated-metadata/README.txt

 @ddblock_end copyright
 ******************************/

-Register a project while trying to overwrite the system generated metadat "registered_by_name", Should return the error code 400.
+Register a project while trying to overwrite the system generated metadata "registered_by_name", Should return the error code 400.